dotnet/docs-maui/docs/xaml/fundamentals/mvvm.md

 - `bool CanExecute(object arg)`
 - `event EventHandler CanExecuteChanged`

-The viewnodel can define properties of type `ICommand`.
+The viewmodel can define properties of type `ICommand`.
 You can then bind these properties to the `Command` property of each `Button` or other element, or perhaps a custom view that implements this interface.
-You can optionally set the `CommandParameter` property to identify individual `Button` objects (or other elements) that are bound to this viewnodel property.
+You can optionally set the `CommandParameter` property to identify individual `Button` objects (or other elements) that are bound to this viewmodel property.
 Internally, the `Button` calls the `Execute` method whenever the user taps the `Button`, passing to the `Execute` method its `CommandParameter`.

 The `CanExecute` method and `CanExecuteChanged` event are used for cases where a `Button` tap might be currently invalid, in which case the `Button` should disable itself.
 The `Button` calls `CanExecute` when the `Command` property is first set and whenever the `CanExecuteChanged` event is fired.
 If `CanExecute` returns `false`, the `Button` disables itself and doesn’t generate `Execute` calls.

 You can use the `Command` or `Command<T>` class included in .NET MAUI to implement the `ICommand` interface.
-These two classes define several constructors plus a `ChangeCanExecute` method that the viewnodel can call to force the `Command` object to fire the `CanExecuteChanged` event.
+These two classes define several constructors plus a `ChangeCanExecute` method that the viewmodel can call to force the `Command` object to fire the `CanExecuteChanged` event.

 The following example shows a viewmodel for a simple keypad that is intended for entering telephone numbers: